Skip to main content

 • System size is less than the allowable reference system size (currently 12 kW-DC, based on the residential customer class average annual electricity consumption)

-If the total size of the generation system is greater than allowable reference system size, and the intended energy offset is greater than 200%, the customer may submit an exception request documenting why the system is oversized (e.g., a newly purchased heat pump or electric vehicle).
-Fort Collins Utilities may approve exceptions related to electrification of customer loads or anticipated increases in use on a case-by-case basis.
+While calculating the total amount of solar generation benefitting the customer in kW-DC is relatively easy, calculating the 200% limit in kWh is more complex for customers with an existing solar array.
+Utilities doesn’t typically calculate the maximum sizing unless the customer is seeking to exceed 12 kW.
+If the total size of the system is greater than allowable reference system size, and the intended energy offset is greater than 200%, the customer may submit an exception request documenting why the system is oversized (e.g., a newly purchased heat pump or electric vehicle).
+Utilities may approve exceptions related to electrification of customer loads or anticipated increases in use on a case-by-case basis.

 For customers without a load history, if the home was built before 2020 and has gas heat, 3 kWh/square feet per year will be used to estimate the annual electricity consumption based on the total conditioned floor space (referencing Larimer County records).